Inductive biases in deep learning models for weather prediction: Introduction

-\begin{ourbox}[t] \begin{custombox}{Numerical Weather Prediction} \customlabel{box:nwp}{Box 1} Numerical Weather Prediction (NWP) primarily combines Navier-Stokes equations governing fluid dynamics with principles of mass and momentum conservation, the idealised gas law, and the first law of thermodynamics \citep{kalnay_atmospheric_2002}.
+\begin{ourbox}[t] \begin{custombox}{Numerical Weather Prediction} \customlabel{box:nwp}{1} Numerical Weather Prediction (NWP) is built upon the Navier-Stokes equations governing fluid dynamics with principles of mass and momentum conservation, the idealised gas law, and the first law of thermodynamics \citep{kalnay_atmospheric_2002}.
 The result is a system of nonlinear, partial differential equations that model the physical processes unfolding in the atmosphere.
 To generate weather forecasts, given initial conditions that accurately describe the state of the atmosphere, the set of equations are numerically integrated in time on discretised, three-dimensional grid structures.
-State-of-the-art operational NWP models cover a wide range of spatial and temporal forecast scales: from local, sub-hourly kilometre-scales, to mid-term, weekly-scales, to global seasonal scales.
-In all cases, though, inherent nonlinearities of atmospheric dynamics impose a hard limit on how far ahead in time we can predict the weather.
-Variations in performance of different NWP models depend on various design choices, of which the two most relevant aspects are how subgrid processes are modelled and how the data is assimilated.
+Operational NWP models can cover a wide range of spatial and temporal forecast scales: from local, sub-hourly kilometre-scales, to mid-term, weekly-scales, to global seasonal scales.
+Two important factors of variation in performance of different NWP models are choices concerning how subgrid processes are modelled and how observational data is assimilated into an initial condition.

-\paragraph{Subgrid physical processes.} Regardless of the NWP's spatial and temporal resolution, physical processes below the model resolution will influence the modelled dynamics.
-These unresolved processes impact model evolution mainly via its thermodynamics (energy transfer) and dynamics (momentum transfer).
-Typically, such processes are included in the NWP via approximations known as `parameterisations', which heuristically quantify their interaction with the properly resolved physical processes.
-Better model parameterisations form a central objective of current NWP research \citep{schneider_earth_2017}.
-Typical subgrid processes include the formation of clouds, deep convection, and land-atmosphere interactions.
-Accurate parameterisations have a strong impact on the predictive power of NWPs as they influence crucial model variables such as precipitation, temperature, and wind \cite{stensrud_parameterization_2007}.
+\paragraph*{Subgrid physical processes} Regardless of the NWPs spatial and temporal resolution, physical processes below the model resolution will influence the modelled dynamics.
+These unresolved processes impact model evolution mainly via its thermodynamics (energy transfer) and dynamics (momentum transfer) and, for example, include radiative-transfer, the formation of clouds, deep convection, and land-atmosphere interactions.
+Typically, such processes are included in the NWP via `parameterisations', which heuristically quantify their interaction with the properly resolved physical processes.
+Accurate parameterisations have a strong impact on the predictive power of NWPs as they influence crucial model variables such as precipitation, temperature, and wind \citep{stensrud_parameterization_2007} and better model parameterisations form a central objective of research in Earth System Modelling \citep{schneider_earth_2017}.